mawinkler/astrolive/README.md

   - Rotator
   - SafetyMonitor
 - These configurations allow MQTT auto discovery in Home Assistant.
-- AstroLive then starts a seperate thread which queries the compenent status interval based according to the configuration and publishes the device state to MQTT.
+- AstroLive then starts a seperate thread for each device which queries the compenent status interval according to the configuration and publishes the device state to MQTT.
 - If the component is of the type Camera the last captured FITS image is autostretched, downsized and published as a .jpg.
 This is the same for Camera via file where AstroLive watches a directory for new FITS images.

-Slewing the telescope using the equatorial coordinate system, moving the focuser and some more commands are possible directly from Home Assistant.
+Slewing the telescope using the equatorial coordinate system, parking and unparking the scope, moving the focuser and some more commands are possible directly from Home Assistant.

 AstroLive is designed to run as a container to be deployed on a dedicated host or next to Home Assistant.
 It does ***not*** require any custom integration for Home Assistant since communication is solely via MQTT.

+## Breaking Changes when upgrading from Version 0.3

+With version 0.3 AstroLive did only use Home Assistant sensors and camera entities.
+This simplified the initial implementations but using a sensor might not always be the appropriate entity type.
+An on/off switch in the Pegasus UPB2 should either be represented as a binary_sensor or even better as an actual switch.

+For this reason some of the entities in your Home Assistant will automatically change from sensor to switch or binary_sensor when using AstroLive 0.4+.
+This likely results in missing entities in your Lovelace configuration or automations which should easily be fixed by changing the type there as well.

+See chapter [Devices and Sensors, Binary Sensors, Switches and Cameras](#devices-and-sensors-binary-sensors-switches-and-cameras) for details.

 ## Requirements